MUST-Deep-Learning/KnowIt/result_structure.md

     The custom architecture will be a direct copy of the imported .py script.

-    See ``KnowIt.default_archs.arch_how_to.md`` for the details on how an architecture script can be constructed and imported.
+    See the Architecture How-to doc for the details on how an architecture script can be constructed and imported.

 ### \<custom_datasets\>
     If a new dataset is imported using the created KnowIt object it will be stored in this directory as a pickle containing meta data and a partitioned parquet directory containing actual data.